 The department directs the pre-clinical IPC Block 6 dedicated to neurosciences, which includes many of the psychiatry faculty and members of other departments, including neurology and family medicine.
 Psychiatry is a six-week core clinical clerkship for medical students and also offers electives for senior medical students.
 The department fills its general adult residency with top candidates.
 A large number of the resident graduates practice in mid-Missouri.
 Fellowships in child and adolescent and forensic psychiatry are additional department teaching programs.
 Of note, several of our faculty have received coveted School of Medicine teaching awards in recent years.

 Research is an important element of the department’s mission and is broadly based in the better understanding of psychiatric illnesses and studying better delivery of care, including working with the School of Medicine clinical trials office to offer leading-edge treatment trials.
 One particularly noteworthy aspect of the department’s research program involves studying the delivery of services for children, including the very young.
-The recently completed MU LAUNCH grant focused on early mental health and evidence-based interventions for children.
+The MU LAUNCH grant focused on early mental health and evidence-based interventions for children.
 This project was the springboard for several currently funded projects, including SOAR (System Offering Action for Resilience) and the BC-ECC (Boone County-Early Child Coalition) which continues to implement and study evidence-based interventions that support the social-emotional development of young children and their families.